 Continuing Education Activity

 Body piercings have become increasingly popular and are a socially acceptable form of body modification.
-Common site of piercings are the ears, mouth, nose, eyebrows, nipples, navel, and genitals.
+Common sites of piercings are the ears, mouth, nose, eyebrows, nipples, navel, and genitals.
 Localized cellulitis is the most common infectious complication resulting from body piercings.
 This activity reviews the evaluation and treatment of body piercing infections and explains the role of the interprofessional team in managing patients with this condition.

-- Review the role of the organisms staphylococcus, streptococcus, pseudomonas, neisseria and chlamydia in the etiology of body piercing infections.
+- Review the role of the organisms Staphylococcus, Streptococcus, Pseudomonas, Neisseria, and Chlamydia in the etiology of body piercing infections.

 - Identify the risk factors for developing body piercing infections.

 - Summarize the use of conservative treatment including warm compresses and topical antibiotics in the management of body piercing infections.

 - Describe the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients affected by body piercing infections.